jrasm91/blog.jrasm.com/content/tutorials/vim-macros.md

 tocOpen: false
 ---

 A VIM macro is just a combination of key presses that can be replayed.
-Let's walk through an example together:
+Let's walk through an example together.

 Imagine a `javscript` file with functions, like so.